Radiation Therapy Clinical Obligations

 Students are assigned to specific geographical areas and are not required to travel outside their assigned areas.

 The program has established a safety screening protocol for students having potential access to the magnetic resonance environment.
-All students are required to watch a Magnetic Resonance Imaging (MRI) safety video and complete a MRI Safety Screening Form as part of their clinical orientation requirements to assure they are appropriately screened for magnetic waves and radiofrequency hazards.
+All students are required to watch a Magnetic Resonance Imaging (MRI) safety video and complete an MRI Safety Screening Form as part of their clinical orientation requirements to assure they are appropriately screened for magnetic waves and radio frequency hazards.
 If a student has had an injury to the eye involving a metallic object or fragment, they will be responsible for the cost of MRI orbits images prior to the rotation.

 Cape Fear Valley Health Pavilion North

 Morehead City, NC

 Durham Veterans Affairs Medical Center

 New Hanover Regional Medical Center Radiation Oncology 16th Street Campus

 New Hanover Regional Medical Center Radiation Oncology Brunswick Campus